-We’re bringing innovation to the eye care space with integrin-regulating therapy, a new class of drugs for the treatment of ocular diseases.
+We’re bringing innovation to the eye care space with a novel mitochondrial stabilizer therapy, a new class of drugs for the treatment of ocular diseases.

 Risuteganib (Luminate®), our primary investigational compound, is leading the charge with a novel mechanism of action that regulates multiple pathways of oxidative stress response, including mitochondrial dysfunction, which contribute to diseases such as intermediate non-exudative age-related macular degeneration (intermediate dry AMD).

-Risuteganib has successfully met the primary endpoint in a Phase 2 clinical trial for intermediate dry AMD and is preparing to commence its Phase 2b/3 clinical program.
-In addition, risuteganib has successfully met the clinical endpoints in two Phase 2 trials for DME.
+Risuteganib has successfully met the primary endpoint in a Phase 2a clinical trial for intermediate dry AMD and is preparing to commence its Phase 2b/3 clinical program.
 Data from these studies suggest the ability to treat patients by simultaneously targeting multiple oxidative stress response pathways to restore retinal homeostasis.

-Allegro has also expanded the company’s integrin-regulating portfolio with the front-of-the-eye drug candidate ALG-1007.
+Allegro has also expanded the company’s mitochondrial stabilizer portfolio with the front-of-the-eye drug candidate ALG-1007.
 ALG-1007 is a topical therapeutic compound in development for potential use in patients with dry eye disease (DED), a condition affecting millions of people around the world.

 As we focus on developing new treatment options for leading causes of blindness, we stay true to our company mission: helping eyecare professionals better serve their patients and improving patients’ quality of life through self-sufficient, functional vision.